petrstepanov/gnome-macos-remap/README.md

 sh install.sh
 ```

-2. Open AutoKey preferences and make sure the "Automatically start AutoKey at login" checkbox is on.
+2. Open AutoKey (`autokey-gtk`).
+In Edit -> Preferences menu make sure the `Automatically start AutoKey at login` checkbox is on.
 3. Restart your computer.
-4. On the GNOME login screen click ⚙ icon and select 'GNOME on Xorg'."
+4. On the GNOME login screen click ⚙ icon and select `GNOME on Xorg`.

 Enjoy your linux with native MacOS keybindings.